MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-test-concepts/includes/3-why-we-test.md

 ## Validate code changes and quality

 Any successful software tends to grow in functionality and behavior.
-Sometimes it can grow beyond what the first creators ever imagined supporting more scenarios and customer requests.
+Sometimes it can grow beyond what the first creators ever imagined that supports more scenarios and customer requests.
 As functionality grows, it can become more difficult for a single developer to remember all the functionality it contains or keep track of how to preserve that functionality.

 Tests not only keep track of the different capabilities of a program, but can also continue to check that the old functionality didn't break as new code is added.
 A fundamental purpose of testing is validating that code changes don't break existing functionality, and ensuring that newly added code will continue to work as expected even with future changes.